anywhichway/denodata/README.md

 Until production release, all versions will just have a tertiary version number.
 Beta will commence when unit test coverage first exceeds 90%.

+2023-06-26 v0.0.5 (Alpha)
+  - Fixed issue with `db.getKeys` not returning too many keys for tables.

 2023-06-26 v0.0.4 (Alpha)
   - Added unit tests for patch and delete